Updated on February 5, 2020

 Things to remember while on contraception

-Consult your doctor before stopping or changing your contraception.
+Feel free to consult your doctor to discuss your contraceptive options or before stopping or changing your contraception.
 Wrongly timed contraception cessation or change may result in an unintended pregnancy